py-why/EconML/doc/spec/estimation/forest.rst

 their comparisons and differences.
 Currently, our package offers three such estimation methods:

 * The Orthogonal Random Forest Estimator (see :class:`.ContinuousTreatmentOrthoForest`, :class:`.DiscreteTreatmentOrthoForest`)
-* The Forest Double Machine Learning Estimator (aka Causal Forest) (see :class:`.ForestDMLCateEstimator`)
+* The Forest Double Machine Learning Estimator (aka Causal Forest) (see :class:`.ForestDML`)
 * The Forest Doubly Robust Estimator (see :class:`.ForestDRLearner`).

 These estimators, similar to the DML and DR sections require the unconfoundedness assumption, i.e. that all potential variables that could simultaneously have affected the treatment and the outcome to be observed.

 There many commonalities among these estimators.
-In particular the :class:`.ContinuousTreatmentOrthoForest` shares many similarities with the :class:`.ForestDMLCateEstimator` and the :class:`.DiscreteTreatmentOrthoForest` shares many similarities with the :class:`.ForestDRLearner`.
+In particular the :class:`.ContinuousTreatmentOrthoForest` shares many similarities with the :class:`.ForestDML` and the :class:`.DiscreteTreatmentOrthoForest` shares many similarities with the :class:`.ForestDRLearner`.
 Specifically, the corresponding classes use the same estimating (moment) equations to identify the heterogeneous treatment effect.
 However, they differ in a substantial manner in how they estimate the first stage regression/classification (nuisance) models.
 In particular, the OrthoForest methods fit